projectcalico/calico/docs/source/bare-metal.rst

 - create an etcd cluster, if you haven't already
 - install Calico's Felix daemon on each host
 - initialise the etcd database
+- add policy to allow basic connectivity and Calico function
 - create host endpoint objects in etcd for each interface you want Calico to police (in a later release, we plan to support interface templates to remove the need to explicitly configure every interface)